 To govern your takeaway with your shoulders, Kopp recommenends several keys:

-- To begin the golf swing, the lead shoulder simply rotates down.
+- After the wrists have initiated the takeaway with the left wrist cock, the lead shoulder simply rotates down.
 As Kopp puts it, "as the left shoulder goes down, the hands go up"

 - To get a better feel for this move, as he does in the video, have a friend point the butt of a club at the buttons on your shirt.
 The shoulder should simply rotate to the butt of this club before the arms have any conscious movement.